gitpan/Ogre/examples/README.txt

 - lighting.pl: OGRE's "Lighting" sample app, shows how to use ControllerValue and ControllerFunction interfaces, as well as using RibbonTrails and animations (note: this is still incomplete, though it works fine)

+- manualobject.pl: use ManualObject to draw arbitrary shapes (taken from several wiki articles)